 is a good listener and always respectful when working in a clients home;

 A good professional organiser is also non-judgmental and compassionate.
 They must have excellent people skills to enable them to work effectively with each client, and devise the best way to work together.

-A Professional Organiser's own life time experiences, can help them be empathetic to the challenges many clients face:
+A Professional Organiser’s own life-time of experiences, can help them be empathetic to the challenges many clients face:

 While the cartoon above makes a valid point that many people struggle to declutter themselves, there is much more to being a professional organiser than just opting for three bins marked “keep,” “trash,” and “donate.”